Bidding Games and Efficient Allocations: From Bidding Games to Combinatorial Bargaining

 \subsection{Other games}

-Consider any (symmetric) game in tree-form.
+Consider any (impartial) game in tree-form.
 If the tree is not binary, we can modify it by recursively breaking decision nodes to a subtree of binary decisions.
 Then we can divide a large or continuous budget among the players, and let them play the new bidding game.
-If players adhere to the Lower PSPE, then the initial budget partition will determine the final outcome (from $T_P(G)$).
+If players adhere to the Bottom Equilibrium, then the initial budget partition will determine the final outcome (from $T_P(G)$).
 Thus we can get a good outcome even in games where playing by turns would lead to a poor outcome.
-In particular, with proper initial budgets we can implement the outcome with as maximum social welfare, maximum Egalitarian welfare, etc.
+In particular, with proper initial budgets we can implement the outcome with maximum social welfare, maximum Egalitarian welfare, etc.

 \paragraph{Centipede games} One class of games that falls under the conditions of Theorem~\ref{th:Pareto}, is that of Centipede games~\cite{rosenthal1981games}.
 Such games are a notorious example to how rationality leads players to end up in poor outcomes.
 Under random turn there are still Centipede games where players always choose to finish early, even though staying in the game is eventually significantly better for both.